 Pre-existing conditions: what "already has" really means

 A pre-existing condition is anything your pet showed signs of before coverage started (or during a waiting period) — and here's the part beginners miss: under the NAIC's model definition, a formal diagnosis isn't required.
 Signs or symptoms your vet noted — a limp, an itch, a stomach upset — can be enough, and the insurer decides at claim time by reviewing your pet's records.
-A few carriers are more forgiving: some will cover a curable pre-existing condition again after a symptom-free stretch (ASPCA, for example, uses 180 days), though chronic conditions are almost always excluded for good.
+A few carriers are more forgiving: some will cover a curable pre-existing condition again after a symptom-free stretch (ASPCA, for example, uses 180 days), though mainstream plans usually continue to exclude chronic pre-existing conditions.
+AKC advertises a state- and form-dependent 365-day pathway for some eligible pre-existing conditions, so “never” is not universal.
 And in states that have adopted the NAIC model, the insurer — not you — carries the burden of proving a condition was pre-existing; not every state has, so check your own state's rules.

 This is exactly why some owners on Reddit swear you should "never tell the vet anything."
 Please don't.
 Skipping or hiding care to protect a future claim can hurt your pet and can void a claim outright.
 The honest approach — and the one that actually holds up — is to get your pet the care it needs, keep good records, and enroll while your pet is young and healthy, before there's anything to exclude.
 The finer print on exclusions is a bigger subject than this overview; here, the mechanic is the point.